osisoft/AVEVA-Adapter-OPC-UA-Docs/content/configuration/configuration.md

 3. **Optional**: Configure client settings.<br> See [PI Adapter for OPC UA client settings configuration](xref:PIAdapterForOPCUAClientSettingsConfiguration#configure-opc-ua-client-settings).

-4. Configure an OPC UA data selection for each OPC UA data source.<br>See [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration#configure-opc-ua-data-selection).<br><br>**Note:** If you do not configure data selection, a default OPC UA data selection file will be created if the OPC UA data source is valid.
+4. Configure an OPC UA data selection for each OPC UA data source.<br>See [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration#configure-opc-ua-data-selection).<br>**Note:** If you do not configure data selection, a default OPC UA data selection file will be created if the OPC UA data source is valid.

 5. **Optional**: Configure data filters and security<br>See the following topics: